MeghanBomberger/JS-CreateJS/tasks.md

 ### 1.10 - Keyboard Listener

 `@keyboard-listener`, listen for when a user presses a key down.
-The handler should be called an anonymous function with an `event` argument.
+The handler should call an anonymous function with an `event` argument.

 ### 1.11 - Switch Statement